-Why content marketing is so important can be explained in how marketing methods and everyday technologies have transformed over the past decade.
+Why content marketing is so important can be explained by how marketing methods and everyday technologies have transformed over the past decade.
 The smartphone revolution has played a considerable role in this transformation, with recent findings by Statista demonstrating that 2.71 billion people currently use the devices – a whopping 35.13% of the world’s population.
-This means that over a third of the global population engage with digital content on their devices.
-Indeed, traditional advertising techniques including television and radio advertising are gradually losing ground to online content marketing, meaning that businesses must adapt to remain competitive.
+This means that over a third of the global population engages with digital content on their devices.
+Indeed, traditional advertising techniques, including television and radio advertising, are gradually losing ground to online content marketing, meaning that businesses must adapt to remain competitive.

 The average content marketer cites three key benefits of content marketing and growth drivers of the industry: